merauluka/sendgrid-integration/README.md

 will be stripped of any tags and converted to text.

-We recommend using the module [HTMLmail](https://www.drupal.org/project/htmlmail) for HTML formating of emails.
+We recommend using the module [HTMLmail](https://www.drupal.org/project/htmlmail) for HTML formatting of emails.
 This module allows for easy templating of emails and it sets the correct header on emails (text/html).

 We do not recommend MIMEmail module because it sets the content-type header of a